ahyakamil/akgo/README.md

 # AKGo
-Easy and simple Go framework for build API
+Easy and simple Go framework for build REST API

 AKGo is a framework equipped with exception handler, log filter, env, and MDC.
 AKGo also has a consistent response template, making it very easy to use.